-Our strategy is to develop our pipeline of Next Generation Chemotherapy (NGC) proprietary small molecule oncology drugs using our Regulatory Science Approach, encompassing the principles of the FDA's recent Project Optimus initiative and draft guidance on determining the optimal dosage regimen of oncology drugs.
+Our strategy is to develop our pipeline of Next Generation Chemotherapy (NGC) proprietary small molecule oncology drugs using our Regulatory Science Approach to determine the optimal dosage regimen of our oncology drugs.

-By changing either the metabolism, distribution, and/or elimination of already FDA-approved cancer drugs or their active metabolites while maintaining the mechanism of how the drug kills cancer cells, we believe our three NGC treatments will provide improved safety-efficacy profiles when compared to their currently marketed counterparts - capecitabine, and irinotecan.
-By combining these modified approved cancer treatments with our Regulatory Science Approach and our experience using the principles of FDA's Project Optimus initiative, we will be able to increase the probability of FDA approval, improve the safety-efficacy profile over their existing counterparts which is important to patients and prescribers, and more efficiently develop each drug.
+By changing either the metabolism, distribution, and/or elimination of already FDA-approved cancer drugs (e.g., capecitabine, gemcitabine, and irinotecan) or their active metabolites, we believe that our three new oncology drugs represent the next generation of chemotherapy with an improved safety profile, improved efficacy profile and/or potentially benefiting more patients while maintaining the mechanism of how the drug kills cancer cells.
+By combining these modified approved cancer treatments with our Regulatory Science Approach and our experience using the principles of FDA's Project Optimus initiative, we anticipate that we will be able to increase the probability of FDA approval, improve the safety-efficacy profile over the existing counterparts of our NGC drugs, which is important to patients and prescribers, and to more efficiently develop each drug.